mferrac/pandoc_resume/markdown/resume.md

 ----

 > An Agricultural Engineer turned data scientist by crop yield modeling.
-I started using machine learning studying the effects of spatial autocorrelation in empirical modeling of sugarcane yield.
-After that, in many different fields like coffee disease occurrence prediction and soil classification models.
+I started using machine learning to study the effects of spatial autocorrelation in empirical modeling of sugarcane yield, coffee disease occurrence prediction and soil classification models.
-Outside of agriculture, since every modern application uses lots of data, I’ve participated on projects on logistics transportation, car GPS tracking, students performance on online education and survey data analysis.
+Outside of agriculture, I have developed projects on fraud detection, lawsuit outcome prediction, customer churning, logistics transportation, car GPS tracking, students performance on online education and survey data analysis.